devautor/hello-world/README.md

 # hello-world
 Hello World!
-This is devautor, saying: "Beginning is uncomfortable!"
+This is devautor, feeling: "Beginning is uncomfortable!"